Red Rock Canyon

 - Olive Oil: 5.7 on the Rose Tower

-While rock climbing Red Rock is a popular experience, many visitors forget the epic hiking available throughout this massive area.
-As explorers begin to weave their way through the unique rock formations, caves, dramatic canyons, exciting ridges and rolling red hills, some of the best hikes in Red Rock Canyon begin right as you enter the park.
+While rock climbing Red Rock is a can’t-miss-it day trip from the Strip, many visitors forget the epic hiking available throughout this massive area.
+Take a break from the city’s A++ neon and nightlife and weave your way through unique rock formations, caves, dramatic canyons, exciting ridges, and rolling red hills.

 Lost Canyon Children’s Discovery Trail.
 We promise it’s not just for kids.
-This trail can be easily enjoyed by everyone.
-Only .75 miles round trip with a 200-foot elevation gain, Lost Canyon Children’s Discovery Trail includes waterfalls, natural tunnels, petroglyphs, a boardwalk, stone stairs, and more than a few opportunities to catch some wildlife.
+A round trip of only .75 miles with a 200-foot elevation gain, this trail includes waterfalls, natural tunnels, petroglyphs, a boardwalk, stone stairs, and more than a few opportunities to catch some wildlife.

 Keystone Thrust Trail.
-If you are looking to immerse yourself in the geological grandeur of the area thoroughly, the Keystone Thrust Trail is where the Pacific and North American continental plates signed their names into the earth.
-This hike is about 2.2 miles round-trip and, offering 360-degree views of Calico Hills.
-The elevation gain for this hike is 400 feet and will begin from White Rock parking lot.
+If you are looking to thoroughly immerse yourself in the geological grandeur of the area, the Keystone Thrust Trail is where the Pacific and North American continental plates signed their names into the earth.
+Beginning from the White Rock parking lot, this hike is about 2.2 miles roundtrip with 400 feet of elevation gain, and offers 360-degree views of Calico Hills.

 White Rock/Willow Spring Loop Trail.
 This hike could be considered moderate for some, but only if you choose to add La Madre Spring to the mix.
-The White Rock/Willow Spring Loop is 4.4 miles.
-You will start this hike from White Rock parking lot, too!
-This trail will take you through a quintessential desert landscape, complete with cacti, pictographs, and maybe even bighorn sheep!
+Also starting from the White Rock parking lot, this loop is 4.4 miles, taking you through a quintessential desert landscape complete with cacti, pictographs, and maybe even bighorn sheep.
 By adding on the La Madre Spring trail to your journey, the hike will end up being about 6 miles, but you’ll be rewarded with a year-round spring.
-Keep in mind, you will gain a considerable amount of elevation, but you can always stop for a break at the Willow Spring Picnic Area before making your decision.
+Keep in mind that you’ll gain a considerable amount of elevation, but you can always stop for a break at the Willow Spring Picnic Area before making your decision.

 Turtlehead Peak Trail.
-It goes without saying, the best views come with the most work, but we’re saying it anyway.
-For an iconic view of Red Rock National Conservation Area, Las Vegas and beyond, tackle Turtlehead Peak Trail.
+It goes without saying that the best views come with the most work (but we’re saying it anyway).
+For an iconic view of Red Rock Canyon, Las Vegas, and beyond, tackle Turtlehead Peak Trail.
 This is a strenuous, 5-mile hike through exposed ledges, climbs past sandstone crags, and interesting washes.
-If you are an experienced hiker, you’ll really enjoy this trail.
-As you start to gain elevation (about 2,000 feet to be exact), hikers will traverse rocks, gullies and more.
-The Turtlehead Peak Trail begins at Sandstone Quarry parking lot.
+As you start to gain elevation (about 2,000 feet to be exact), hikers will traverse rocks, gullies, and more.
+If you’re an experienced hiker, you’ll really enjoy this trail that begins at the Sandstone Quarry parking lot.

 Calico Tank Trail.
 Even though this hike is only 2.5 miles, there are a few parts that can be tricky to navigate.
-You will gain about 400 feet in elevation as you walk up some interestingly constructed stone stairs.
-At some points throughout this hike, you will be using both your hands and your feet!
+You will gain about 400 feet in elevation as you walk up some interestingly constructed stone stairs, and at some points throughout this hike, you’ll find yourself using both your feet and your hands.
 The “tank” that gives the trail its name is located at the furthest end of the hike.
-There is a natural water catch area that will fill quite significantly depending on the rainy season.
-This is an in-and-out hike, meaning you will leave on the same trail you came in on.
+There’s a natural water catch area that, depending on the rainy season, will fill quite significantly.
+This is an in-and-out hike, meaning you’ll leave on the same trail you came in on.
 Parking for this trail is located at Sandstone Quarry.